Best Dog Foods For Urinary Health

 Take that amount and divide it by two or three to determine the right size for each of your dog’s meals.

-To determine what ingredient your dog is allergic to, start by switching to a limited ingredient diet made with a novel (new) source of protein and carbohydrate.
+To determine what ingredient your dog is allergic to, start by switching to a limited-ingredient diet made with a novel source of protein and carbohydrates.
 After 10 to 12 weeks, if all signs of the allergy disappear, you can then introduce potential allergens one at a time until you find the problem.
 After that, simply choose a dog food that doesn’t contain that ingredient.